South Devon Country Towns

 It has some very attractive Georgian and Victorian buildings, and a good range of restaurants, pubs and shops to enjoy.

-St George Church (above) is also well worth a visit for some quiet time, the majority of it dating back to the 14th century.
+St George Church (above photo courtesy of Geoff Pick/Modbury, St. George) is also well worth a visit.
+Some parts are 1,000 years old and the majority of it dates back to the 14th century.